How Does Employee Stock Option Pool Work?

-There are a number of good reasons to issue stock options to employees:
+There are a number of good reasons to make employee stock options part of your hiring plan:

-- Employee stock options are an essential part of startup culture.
+- Employee stock option grants are an essential part of startup culture.
 Startups are a high risk, high reward operation.
-Part of what attracts talent to a startup is the opportunity to get in early on a business that will be wildly successful.
+Part of what attracts talent to a startup is the opportunity to get in early on a private company that will be wildly successful.

 - They incentivize employees to do their best work.
 Stock option holders benefit the most when your company has a “big exit”; when your employees hold stock, they’ll keep that goal in mind.

 - It lets you recruit top talent when you’re cash strapped.
-In early days, when you can’t offer employees competitive salaries, stock options are a way to attract.
-Some of the best talent out there may be willing to work for you at a low salary if it means a chance at a big cash out later on.
+In the early days, when you can’t offer employees competitive salaries, stock options are a way to attract.
+Some of the best talent out there may be willing to work for you at a low salary in exchange for an equity incentive—for them, it's a chance at a big cash out later on.

-- Venture capitalists strongly prefer it.
-VCs investing in your business want to see you invest the best talent available, while keeping expenses at a minimum.
+- It helps attract venture capital.
+Venture capitalists strongly prefer companies that make use of equity compensation.
+They want to see you invest the best talent available, while keeping expenses at a minimum.
 Issuing employee stock options is one of the best ways to do this.

 - You’ll retain employees.
 Stock options have vesting schedules.
 Your employees have to stick around if they want to buy stock with these options; they’ll have good reason to stay on when the going gets rough.